 - Describe legal and ethical issues involved in medical billing.

-- Recall different types of health insurance carriers and reimbursement systems as well as rules and regulations for each.
+- List different types of health insurance carriers and the reimbursement systems for each.

-- Complete insurance related forms and financial reports.
+- Complete health insurance related forms and financial reports.

 - Describe the follow up process with insurance companies and patients regarding unpaid bills.